Bill-Remy/MechaCar_Statistical_Analysis/README.md

 <img src="linear_regression_model_output.png">

 ### Which variables/coefficients provide non-random amount of variance to the mpg values?
 From  the output table above both vehicle length and ground clearance provide non-random variance.
 We can conclude this since both of their Pr values are less than 0.05.
 The vehichle weight is close to meeting our threshold at a value of 0.078 but we would need additional data with analysis to conclude weight is a factor.
+We could consider removing spoiler angle and AWD since they do not contribute significantly to the model.
+Their respective p-values are greater than the threshold and the coefficients are not contributory to the model.

 ### Is the slope of the line zero?
 Based on the p-value of 5.35e-11 being less than 0.05 we can reject the null hypothesis and say the slope is not zero.